THE ULTIMATE GUIDE TO SILVERFISH

 Food contamination

-Attracted to sugary and starchy food, silverfish can help themselves to your pantry items before you’ve had a chance to try them yourself.
+Attracted to sugary and starchy food, silverfish can help themselves to your pantry items before you’ve tried them yourself.

 Damage to your belongings